fieldtrip/website/tutorial/mouse_eeg.md

     cfg.keepsampleinfo = 'no';
     dataAll = ft_appenddata(cfg, dataPre, dataPost)

-The cross-spectrum is computed from the Fourier transformed data and returned as output by **[ft_freqanalysis](/reference/ft_freqanalysis)** when whe specify `cfg.output = 'powandcsd'`.
+The cross-spectrum is computed from the Fourier transformed data and returned as output by **[ft_freqanalysis](/reference/ft_freqanalysis)** when we specify `cfg.output = 'powandcsd'`.
 The frequency of interest is 10 Hz and we use multitapering with a smoothing window of +/-4 Hz:

     % compute the cross-spectral density
     cfg           = [];